lwxbkr/homepage/content/home/info.md

 The golden rules of structural analysis:

-First, identify an unresolved structural problem that deserves your efforts (it is not easy!).
+First, identify an unresolved structural problem that deserves your efforts (it is not easy!).<br>
-Second, (the bad news) structures are not as simple as they may look: they are three-dimensional, non-linear and time-dependent.
+Second, (the bad news) structures are not as simple as they may look: they are three-dimensional, non-linear and time-dependent.<br>
-Third, (the good news) recognize the critical features and measure them accurately: these observations will provide a key to the solution.
+Third, (the good news) recognize the critical features and measure them accurately: these observations will provide a key to the solution.<br>
 Fourth, modeling must be linked to the critical observations (no use for theory without data!).

 Deformation processes associated with faults in the upper crust: